 Please be advised, the definition of "Dependent" may not be the same definition as established by the Internal Revenue Code (IRC) for individuals that the covered Employee is permitted to pay qualified medical expenses from a Health Savings Account (HSA), or individuals that can be enrolled as an eligible Dependent for tax-free benefits (i.e., Domestic Partner or non-IRC Section 152 Dependent).
 There may be tax implications for the Employee if he or she enrolls certain eligible Dependent(s).
-The Employee should consult his or her tax advisor with any questions on the tax consequences of benefits for his or her eliqible Dependent(s).
+The Employee should consult his or her tax advisor with any questions on the tax consequences of benefits for his or her eligible Dependent(s).

 The term "child(ren)" shall include natural children, adopted children, or children placed with a covered Member in anticipation of adoption.
 Stepchildren may also be included as long as a natural or adoptive parent remains married to the Member and the natural or adoptive parent resides in the Member's household.
-Children of the Member's Domestic Partner may also be included as long as the natural or adoptive parent remains in a Domestic Partner relationship with the Member and the natural or adoptive parent resides in the Member's household.
+Children of the Member's Domestic Partner may also be included as long as the natural or adoptive parent remains in a Domestic Partner relationship with the Member and the natural or adoptive parent resides in the Member and the natural or adoptive parent resides in the Member.